AI assistant — not human

 | Entra ID Config | 24 hours | 4 hours | 4 hours | 1 hour |

-EPC Group conducts business impact analysis (BIA) workshops to determine the appropriate RPO/RTO for each service and data classification.
-We then size and configure backup infrastructure to meet those targets — and validate them through quarterly DR testing.
+EPC Group holds business impact analysis (BIA) workshops.
+These workshops help us identify the right RPO/RTO for each service and data classification.

 A backup that has never been tested is not a backup — it is a hope.
 EPC Group DR testing validates that recovery actually works within your RPO/RTO targets.